iakwings/mkdmg/ReadMe.txt

-mkdmg version 1.1.3
+mkdmg version 1.2.0

 USAGE
     mkdmg [options] <source> <output.dmg>

     Create a read-only disk image for MacOS.
-    The source *.{app,bundle,dictionary} is treated as a file.
     The dmg file stores all contents of a directory or a file.

+    Some sources are treated as files:
+      [!.]*.{app,bundle,dictionary,framework,kext,plugin}

 OPTIONS
     -h, --help        Show this manual.